Our mission is to connect the Pyruvate Kinase Deficiency community through treatment support, increased social awareness, and advocacy.

 Board of Directors

-Becky Herzog / Caregiver Director
+Becky Herzog / Patient & Caregiver Outreach Director

 I’m a Montanan mom to my daughter who has PKD.
 Her PKD has been diagnosed on the more severe side.
 By the age of 5 years, she had 70 transfusions, 9 MRIs, 4 echos and 2 portacaths.
 I have a great working relationship with my daughter’s hematologist.
 I was on a PKD board during the DC meeting with the FDA and am in multiple groups advocating for my daughter’s young voice.
-My main goal is to help new PKD Caregivers understand and communicate with their littles.
+My main goal is to help new PKD Caregivers understand and communicate for their littles.

 Carl Lander / International Collaboration Director